 Dummies Guide gets back to the basics about checklists and processes in a non-intimidating way.
 Help you understand the power of a simple checklist.
-How checklists have the abilities to increase productivity, ensure consistency while reducing mistakes and errors and making sure the task is completed the best way every time.
+How checklists have the ability to increase productivity, ensure consistency while reducing mistakes and errors and make sure the task is completed the best way every time.

 Checklists have become some of the most helpful efficiency and productivity tools today.
 Most people get overwhelmed with everything that they have to handle in a day.
 Between work and personal duties, it's easy to pass over some things if you don't know how to manage tasks.

 A well-structured checklist can save you the mental gymnastics of trying to remember what to do.
 Checklists are useful in both personal and professional capacities.
 You only have to know how to maximise their potential, and this dummies' guide will get you started.

 Checklists are often confused with a to-do list on how people perceive them.
 They both offer different things.
 To-do list is more ad-hoc tasks where checklists offer more detail and break complex processes into smaller steps.

 The best way to describe checklists is to-do list with detailed instructions, which outlines how a specific process should be performed for the best possible results.
 This ensures consistency and you don't forget any important steps.

 A checklist is a format that contains the activities that have to be completed within a certain timeframe.
 The tasks on the list can be repetitive or not.
 The tool is designed to make standard checks or verification of activities.

 A Checklist offers an orderly and systematic approach to tasks, allowing you to move from one item to the next.
 You can use checklists as a part of any business process to guarantee tasks are completed and in the best possible way.

 A process is a series of steps that need to be carried out to complete a task.
 The way something works the best.
 Processes can occur as a one-off event or reoccurring on a daily / weekly basis or periodic for example quarterly.